Skip to content

 rules:

-# Override an inherited rule.
+# Override an inherited rule (field-merge by id: the inherited

 paths: ["README.md", "README.adoc"]